Sales

 Learn how sales experts use Livestorm to scale sales demos and increase close rates.

-Step 1: pick the right video tools for your sales call
+Step 1: Pick the right video tools for your sales calls

-As a sales professional, you need a video engagement platform that can keep up with all of your calling needs.
-Rather than switching back and forth between different tools throughout the workday, pick one call tool to learn.
+As a sales professional, you need a video call tool that can keep up with all of your calling needs.
 To speed up the process of choosing a tool, keep these tips in mind.

 Does the video tool run in a web browser?